 What qualification do I get?

 The SAT does not earn candidates a qualification but it can be taken any time a student feels adequately prepared to write it.
 Most high school students write it in Grade 11 or 12.
+You do not achieve a certificate or high school diploma, but only a SAT score.

-What must I study for the SAT homeschool matric?
+What must I study for the SAT?

 The test aims to assess college readiness rather than an ability to learn content material.
 It focuses on subject matter learned in high school and problem solving skills in three areas:

-Where do I get SAT preparation textbooks?
+Where do I get SAT preparation material?

 Various SAT prep books are available and there are also other websites offering free online SAT preparation.

-Where do I write the SAT?
+Where do I write the SAT in South Africa?

-• University of Witwatersrand
+- University of the Witwatersrand

-• the African Union International School in Midrand
+- African Union International School, Midrand

-• Bohmer Secondary School in Bloemfontein
+- Bohmer Secondary School, Bloemfontein

 Do not contact the institutions hosting the test venue.
 All registrations and enquiries must be done online via the College Board website as they handle the administration of the tests.